You May Use the Same Channel Knowledge Map for Environment-Aware NLoS Sensing and Communication: Introduction

 Channel knowledge map (CKM) is a promising technique to achieve the above goal \cite{zeng2021toward,zeng2024tutorial}.
-CKM is a site-specific database capturing location-specific channel characteristics—such as angles of arrival (AoA), angles of departure (AoD), delays, and path gains—learned from historical UE-BS interactions.
+CKM is a site-specific database capturing location-specific channel characteristics—such as angles of arrival (AoAs), angles of departure (AoDs), delays, and path gains—learned from historical UE-BS interactions.
+This definition distinguishes CKM from the conventional radio map.
+While radio maps are invaluable for many applications, such as fingerprinting-based localization or interference management \cite{huang2019online}, they usually store signal quality metrics (such as RSS) that are dependent on transmitter and receiver setup and activity.
+In contrast, CKM aims to directly reflect the intrinsic wireless channel properties of the local environment, independent of transmitter/receiver activity.
+As ``knowledge" can take various forms, the term CKM aims to signify the much richer, multi-dimensional characteristics of the channel's underlying physical parameters (e.g., AoAs, AoDs, and delays), which are essential for advanced applications like environment-aware communication and sensing.
 Recently, extensive research efforts have been devoted to CKM construction and CKM-based environment-aware communication and sensing.
-For example, to enable AI-based intelligent CKM construction, datasets like CKMImageNet has been developed \cite{wu2024ckmimagenet,wu2025ckmimagenet}.
-Besides, theoretical analyses have quantified the data requirements for CKM construction \cite{xu2024how}, and various methods have been proposed for CKM construction, leveraging techniques such as generative AI models for sparsely observed data, path matching, and the fusion of environment information like point clouds \cite{jin2024i2i,fu2024generative, fu2025ckmdiff,li2023millimeter,wang2024channel}.
-In terms of CKM utilization for wireless communications, various problems have been investigated, including optimizing resource allocation \cite{yue2024channel}, improving interference management \cite{jiang2025interference}, enabling efficient beam alignment in mmWave systems \cite{wu2023environment, dai2024prototyping}, facilitating in RIS-aided communications \cite{taghavi2023environment}, and enhancing channel prediction \cite{wang2024channel2}.
-Besides, prototyping systems have been developed that validated its ability to achieve environment-aware mmWave beam alignment, improving connectivity in complex indoor settings \cite{dai2024prototyping}.
+For example, to enable AI-based intelligent CKM construction, datasets like CKMImageNet have been developed \cite{wu2025ckmimagenet}.
+Besides, theoretical analyses have quantified the data requirements for CKM construction \cite{xu2024how}, and various methods have been proposed for CKM construction, leveraging techniques such as generative AI models for sparsely observed data, path matching, and the fusion of environment information like point clouds \cite{jin2024i2i,fu2025ckmdiff,li2023millimeter,wang2024channel, liu2023uav}.
+In terms of CKM utilization for wireless communications, various problems have been investigated, including optimizing resource allocation \cite{yue2024channel,liu2025channel}, improving interference management \cite{jiang2025interference}, enabling efficient beam alignment in mmWave systems \cite{wu2023environment, dai2024prototyping}, facilitating RIS-aided communications \cite{taghavi2023environment}, and enhancing channel prediction \cite{wang2024channel2}.
+Moreover, prototyping systems have been developed that have validated its ability to achieve environment-aware mmWave beam alignment, improving connectivity in complex indoor settings \cite{dai2024prototyping}.
 Recent efforts have also explored CKM for sensing applications, such as environment-aware channel estimation with dynamic sensing data \cite{wu2024environment2}, or to enhance CKM construction and applications by sensing the target locations \cite{zhang2025prototyping}.
-Besides, CKM is utilized to enhance sensing by suppressing environmental clutter, improving target parameter estimation \cite{xu2024channel}.
+Furthermore, CKM is utilized to enhance sensing by suppressing environmental clutter, improving target parameter estimation \cite{xu2024channel}.
 These advancements have established a strong foundation for CKM-based sensing.
 However, they have primarily focused on leveraging CKM for sensing-assisted communication or sensing scenarios by assuming the existence of LoS links, leaving the full potential of exploiting NLoS paths in complex environments underexplored.
 This gap inspires the development of a novel ISAC framework that directly utilizes NLoS paths to extract target information, leveraging the environmental priors embedded in CKM to address NLoS challenges effectively.